 France has long been known as the “land of art”, with producing many a famous artist.
 From the Middle Ages to Renaissance times, Impressionism to post-impressionistic modern art, many of these famous French paintings are still inspiring a new generation of art lovers.

 Admired all over, French artists have produced works that are displayed in the finest museums in Paris and around the world, and fetched eye-watering prices at auction.
-But some of these paintings represent France more than others, capturing the culture of the country as no outsider can.
+While the Mona Lisa may be Italian, these paintings represent France more than others, capturing the culture of the country as no outsider can.

 Take a trip through art history with the world’s most famous French paintings, from Monet’s Water Lilies to Edouard Manet’s Le déjeuner sur l’herbe.
 Allons-y!